cqtan/microservices-primer/README.md

 - Especially useful for the MS architecture for the advantages mentioned aboved
 - In summary, an event bus (also broker) receives emitted events and passes the data along to subscribers anytime an event is emitted

+## Query Service

+- This service really simply joins data and creates data related to presentatino

 # References